 Yasawa I Rara is a remote village located in the northern portion of the Yasawa Islands in Fiji’s western region.
-By Fijian standards it is a relatively large village with a population of 600.
-The village holds title to two small islands, Yalewakalou and Yawini Ciri, with a combined land area of 1.8 square miles (1,152 acres).
+By Fijian standards it is a relatively large village, with a population of 600.
+The village holds title to two small islands, Yalewakalou and Yawini Ciri, which have a combined land area of 1.8 square miles (1,152 acres).
 The village also has fishing rights to a large 80-square-mile (51,200-acre) area surrounding these islands.

-Recently, a foreign businessman offered $700,000 to purchase one of the islands.
+Recently, a foreign business offered $700,000 to purchase one of the islands.
 The villagers declined the offer.
-Instead, the village signed an agreement with Seacology prohibiting development on both islands for a period of 20 years and establishing a no-take fishing reserve on the 80-square-mile area surrounding the islands for a period of 10 years.
+Instead, they signed an agreement with Seacology, prohibiting development on both islands for 20 years and establishing a no-take fishing reserve in the 80-square-mile area around the islands for 10 years.
 In return, Seacology is providing funds for the construction of a critically needed community center.

-In 2009, Seacology also funded the purchase and installation of a solar water pump system for the community center in support of the community’s continued adherence to protecting the original conservation area.
+In 2009, Seacology funded the purchase and installation of a solar water pump system for the community center, in support of the community’s continued protection of the original conservation area.